HiDeoo/npm-install-block/README.md

 It is currently not possible to customize the options, e.g. indicating that the package should be installed as a development dependency, of the GitHub Block directly from Markdown but some sort of "instance" state allowing this kind of customization is on the roadmap.

 ## Example

-> **Note**
->
-> The example below requires a GitHub account with access to the GitHub Blocks technical preview.
-A screenshot is provided as an alternative.

 - [Embedded in a README file.](https://blocks.githubnext.com/HiDeoo/npm-install-block/blob/main/examples/README.md)